jimbrend/YouTube-Floater/README.md

 A simple app for MacBook users (especially those with just one screen) that stays always on top — allowing you to listen to and view YouTube videos while working, and easily adjust the volume, position, and opacity.

-You don't need a Chrome extension, and it helps you stay focused by keeping your lo-fi music or podcast nearby — without taking up browser space or screen real estate if you're working on just your macbook with on external monitors and risking distractions.
+You don't need a Chrome extension, and it helps you stay focused by keeping your lo-fi music or podcast nearby — without taking up browser space or screen real estate if you're working on just your macbook with no external monitors and risking distractions.

 ---